You’re stressed out, stretched thin, and wearing too many hats. You worry that you’re doing a terrible job in at least one crucial area of your life.

 I believe in balance (the real kind) and Whole Self-Care—less the guilt and burnout.
 Especially now, as a mother to two daughters.

+I am the founder of The Collective of Real Executive Women, The Real CREW.
 We believe in purpose and we believe in being real: real connectedness, real success, real joy.
 We’re challenging the corporate status quo by leading a community of professional women encouraging, enabling and empowering each other to live the fullness of our joy and purpose in all aspects of our lives and careers.

 And when I’m not leading an intimate retreat or working with corporate clients, you’ll probably find me snuggled up on the couch with my husband, two daughters, and dog.